Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Problem in conventional methods

-To perform BSS and BD, conventional {\IVAconv} assumes determined conditions,\footnote{To be strict, an MCLP filter requires overdetermined conditions, where microphones outnumber point sources, for performing precise dereverberation according to the multiple-input/output inverse theorem (MINT) \cite{mint}.} where the captured signal contains only point sources, and the number of sources is equal to the number of microphones.
-This has substantial mismatch with the above observed signal model.
-Diffuse noise comes to microphones from arbitrary directions, and thus is better modeled to be composed of many sources.
-Accordingly, in order to formulate {\IVAconv}, we need to further simplify the observation model, that is, we model it to be composed of $N$ speech sources and $M-N$ noise components \cite{ikeshita2021taslp}.
+To perform BSS and BD, the conventional {\IVAconv} assumes determined conditions,\footnote{To be strict, an MCLP filter requires overdetermined conditions, where microphones outnumber point sources, for performing precise dereverberation according to the multiple-input/output inverse theorem (MINT) \cite{mint}.} where the captured signal contains only point sources, and the number of sources equals the number of microphones.
+This situation causes substantial mismatch with the above observed signal model.
+Since diffuse noise comes to microphones from arbitrary directions, it is more appropriate to model the signal to be composed of many sources.
+Accordingly, to formulate {\IVAconv}, we need to further simplify the observation model, that is, modeling it by composing it of $N$ speech sources and $M-N$ noise components \cite{ikeshita2021taslp}.
 In practice, this simplification works well when $M\gg N$ (e.g., $M=8$ and $N=2$) and the noise level is moderate.